CasperKristiansson/Applied-Cryptography-DD2520/README.md

-use basic terminology in computer security and cryptography correctly describe cryptographic concepts and explain their security properties find and use documentation of cryptographic libraries and standards identify and categories threats against a cryptographic IT-system at a conceptual level, suggest appropriate countermeasures and present the reasoning to others in order to
+use basic terminology in computer security and cryptography correctly describe cryptographic concepts and explain their security properties find and use documentation of cryptographic libraries and standards identify and categorize threats against a cryptographic IT system at a conceptual level, suggest appropriate countermeasures, and present the reasoning to others to

-as citizen and engineer be able to discuss applied cryptography in general, and risks of using/developing cryptography in particular in professional life and/or research and development project be able to evaluate challenges in software development related to cryptography.
+as a citizen and engineer be able to discuss applied cryptography in general and risks of using/developing cryptography in particular in professional life and/or research and development projects be able to evaluate challenges in software development related to cryptography.